tclssg/tclssg/README.md

     usage: ./ssg.tcl <command> [options] [inputDir [outputDir]]

 `inputDir` specifies the directory where the input for Tclssg is located.
 It defaults to `website/input` in the current directory.
 `outputDir` is where the static website's files are placed when the output is generated.
-When neither `inputDir` nor `outputDir` is supplied on the command line it defaults to `website/output`; if `inputDir` is supplied but not `outputDir` then Tclssg will use the value of the variable `outputDir` in the configuration file `inputDir/website.conf`.
+When neither `inputDir` nor `outputDir` is supplied on the command line `outputDir` defaults to `website/output`; if `inputDir` is supplied but not `outputDir` then Tclssg will use the value of the variable `outputDir` in the configuration file `inputDir/website.conf`.

 Possible commands are

-* `init [--templates]` — сreate a new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).
+* `init [--templates]` — сreate a new website project from the default project skeleton.

 > The option `--templates` will make `init` copy the template files from the project skeleton into a subdirectory named `templates` in `inputDir`.
 You should only use it if you intend to customize your page's layout (HTML code); it is not necessary if you only intend to customize the websites' look using CSS (e.g., Bootstrap themes).